Mackenzie River: History

 The Mackenzie valley is believed to have been the path taken by prehistoric peoples during the initial human migration from Asia to North America more than 10,000 years ago.
 However, archaeological evidence of human habitation along the Mackenzie is scant, despite the efforts of many researchers.
 Many archaeological sites have probably been destroyed by flooding, freeze-thaw and erosion.
-The Inuvialuit, Gwich'in and other Indigenous peoples have lived along the river for thousands of years; however, the oldest evidence of continuous occupation stretches back only about 1300–1400 years, at the Gwich'in community of Tsiigehtchic.
+The Inuvialuit, Gwich'in and other Indigenous peoples have lived along the river for thousands of years; however, the oldest known evidence of continuous occupation stretches back only about 1300–1400 years, at the Gwich'in community of Tsiigehtchic.

 The Mackenzie provided the major route into Canada's northern interior for European explorers as early as the late 18th century.
 Scottish explorer Alexander Mackenzie travelled the river in the hope it would lead to the Pacific Ocean, but instead reached its mouth on the Arctic Ocean on 14 July 1789.
 There is a story, likely apocryphal, that he named it "Disappointment River", but eventually it was named after him.
 No European reached its mouth again until Sir John Franklin on 16 August 1825 during the 1825–1827 Mackenzie River expedition.
 The following year he traced the coast west until blocked by ice while John Richardson followed the coast east to the Coppermine River.
 In 1849 William Pullen reached the Mackenzie from the Bering Strait.

 In the following decades the North West Company established forts on the river, the precursors of present-day settlements such as Fort Simpson (formerly Fort of the Forks).
 A lucrative fur trade was carried out, as the Mackenzie basin teemed with beaver and muskrat.
 However, the short summer and harsh winter conditions limited trappers' activities.
 During the late 19th century Fort Simpson was regional headquarters for the Hudson's Bay Company.
 The first fur trappers were native, but starting in the 1920s increasing numbers of European trappers entered the region.
 Beaver and muskrat populations were heavily depleted, especially in areas around and south of Great Slave Lake.

 Catholic missionary Henri Grollier founded missions at Fort Simpson, Fort Norman and Fort Good Hope between 1858 and 1859.